Compiler/compiler.github.io/Projects.md

 				<header class="major">
 					<h3>NLParallel</h3>
 				</header>
 				<p>NLParallel was a project that taught me a ton about scraping the web and the technologies, challenges, and power of data mining.
 I did this project initially under Dr. Kai Wang for computing the novelty of an idea.
 To do this, we needed data and the data was my first job.
-One thing that caught me by surprise was how to validate that I am even creating a graph when there are millions of nodes-- I might've accidently created n sub graphs or a big tree, so I also needed a way to visualize data(Image is a picture of that data) and other ways to validate my findings such as predictable results from a Kruskal pass over my graph.
-I didn't know it at the time, but this project helped immensely with the work I do today.</p>
+One thing that caught me by surprise was the difficulties in being smart about the scraping approach-- I might've accidently created n sub graphs or a big tree, so I also needed a way to visualize data(Image is a picture of that data) and other ways to validate my findings such as predictable results from a Kruskal pass over my graph.
+I ended up scraping millions of lines of code from open source projects and parsing them into code-comment pairs.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Compiler/NLParallel_PublicVersion" class="button">Learn more</a></li>
 				</ul>